 He manufactured planes: The Siegley combination plane No 1 and No 2

-Bench planes in iron or wood bottom version and Block planes from the early 1880s until being taken over by Stanley in 1901 who continued to manufactured some of his designs until 1927 still using the Siegley name and the appellations: SsS (Siegley Stanley Steel) on cast iron planes, StS (Siegley Tapered Steel) on Transitional wood bottom planes and finally SbS (Siegley Block Steel)
+Bench planes in iron or wood bottom version and Block planes from the early 1880s until being taken over by Stanley in 1901 who continued to manufactured some of his designs until 1927 still using the Siegley name and the appellations: SsS (Stanley steel Siegley) on cast iron planes, StS (Stanley tapered Siegley) on Transitional wood bottom planes, some models of cast metal plane and finally SbS (Stanley block Siegley)

-The Siegley Stanley Steel blade such as found on Ralph's iron, was indeed manufactured by Stanley and is an otherwise identical item as regular Stanley irons.
+The Stanley steel Siegley blade such as found on Ralph's iron, was indeed manufactured by Stanley and is an otherwise identical item as regular Stanley irons, with the exception that Stanley never changed the hole location down, as per their 1895 patent.

-The Siegley Tapered Steel irons on the other hand are tapered in thickness from the cutting edge to the upper portion.
+The Stanley tapered Siegley irons on the other hand are tapered in thickness from the cutting edge to the upper portion.
 These would not be an easy retrofit into a Bailey design.
 They were designed for the Transitional, wood bottom planes.
+They did put them in a near copy of the cast ones by simply opening the mouth to accommodate the tapered iron.
+These new tapered irons always came with the hole location on the blade down as per current Stanley production

-Siegley (Pre Stanley) No 5 made in Wilke-Barre Pa
+Siegley (made by Stanley) No 5 made in New Britain Ct or Roxton Pond Qc

 The usual checkering pattern on the tote.